akkwok2099/capstone_grocery_market/README.md

 * #### Virtual Enviornment

 Running the app in an virtual environment is highly recommended.
-This keeps the dependencies for the project separate and organaized.
+This keeps the dependencies for the project separated and organaized.
 Instructions for setting up a virual enviornment for your platform can be found in the [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 * #### PIP Dependencies

-Once the virtual environment is setup and running, we can install application dependencies by naviging to the root of the project and running:
+Once the virtual environment is setup and running, we can install application dependencies by navigating to the root of the project and running:

 ```bash
 pip install -r requirements.txt